 - where you live or operate as a business

 Don't worry, we will contact you if you are affected and will confirm what you need to do to make sure that we correctly identify where you are tax resident.
+Please note that you may receive more than one request for information, if you have multiple relationships with us.

 If you have any questions regarding your tax residency, please refer to the rules governing tax residence that have been published by each national tax authority.
 If you have any specific questions regarding your tax residency, please contact a professional tax adviser, as we are unable to provide tax advice.